LeaBresson/Dropout-as-a-Bayesian-Approximation/README.md

 # Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning

-Project for the course "Statistique bayesienne" at ENSAE
+Project for the course "Statistique bayésienne" at ENSAE

 ## Contexte